 FTP and SFTP play a big role in the administration of WordPress servers, management of systems on a network, and file sharing.
 There are a wide variety of free and premium FTP and SFTP client software solutions out there for you to try, so in this piece, we’ll help you narrow down your choices and find a solution that works best for you.
-Before we dive into the software recommendations, we’ll discuss the basics of FTP and SFTP.
-If you’re already comfortable with the nuts and bolts of these file transfer protocols, feel free to

 Note: We’re covering client software here.
 If you’re an administrator looking for SFTP server software, check out The 20 Best Free SFTP and FTPS Servers for Windows and Linux.